 Get the most out of YOUR day!
 Discover activities for ages 60+ .
 If you’re retired and looking for new activities, why not enjoy a bit of ‘me’ time by visiting some of the fantastic attractions that Glasgow has to offer.

-From creative sessions for grandparents and grandchildren in our Grand Day Out programme, to the loan of Open Museum reminiscence kits to Care Homes, there’s lots of opportunities for both individuals and groups.
+From creative sessions for grandparents and grandchildren in our family programme, to the loan of Open Museum reminiscence kits to Care Homes, there’s lots of opportunities for both individuals and groups.
 Explore the links below for more details.

 Our museum buildings are largely accessible, and most have a cafe and exciting shopping opportunities.
 Wheelchairs are also available on request, if required.